-- 3.10 Whilst National Grid operates the electricity transmission network, it does not distribute electricity to individual premises.
+- 3.8 Whilst National Grid operates the electricity transmission network, it does not distribute electricity to individual premises.
 In the Fylde area, this is the role of Electricity North West, who is the electricity distribution company for the region.
-Electricity North West takes supply from the National Grid and delivers it to 2.3 million customers. - 3.11 Electricity North West requires detailed information in relation to types of heating systems and use of renewable energy for new development before it can provide a response in relation to the capacity of the network, as such considerations can have a significant impact on the capacity of the network.
+Electricity North West takes supply from the National Grid and delivers it to 2.3 million customers. - 3.9 Electricity North West requires detailed information in relation to types of heating systems and use of renewable energy for new development before it can provide a response in relation to the capacity of the network, as such considerations can have a significant impact on the capacity of the network.
 It is not possible to provide this level of detail in the Local Plan.
-However, the council will work with Electricity North West with the aim of establishing an indication of what infrastructure reinforcements will be required to support the level of growth proposed in the Local Plan. - 3.12 Electricity North West (ENW) has confirmed, based on certain assumptions, that the electricity infrastructure in the vicinity of the proposed allocations in the Local Plan has sufficient capacity without the need to upgrade or reinforce the local electricity network.
+However, the council will work with Electricity North West with the aim of establishing an indication of what infrastructure reinforcements will be required to support the quantum and distribution of development proposed in the Local Plan. - 3.10 Electricity North West (ENW) has confirmed, based on certain assumptions, that the electricity infrastructure in the vicinity of the proposed allocations in the Local Plan has sufficient capacity without the need to upgrade or reinforce the local electricity network.
 The electricity network will need refining, but detailed information will be required in order to determine what refinements will be required: i.e. the number and type/size of homes (large/small detached, terraced etc); heating requirements of the homes (gas/electric/other); domestic generation capability (Solar PV cells); and employment land usage (offices, leisure, industrial).

-3.13 The council will continue to be kept informed of the progress of the North West Coast Connections by attending the regular workshops held by the National Grid Project team.
-Consultation responses will be sent out from Fylde Council as the final route is developed, monitoring whether the project will affect the deliverability of the proposed strategic and non-strategic sites in the Local Plan; and ensuring that potential detrimental harm to Green Infrastructure and the landscape is minimised and that appropriate mitigation is implemented if the Offshore South route becomes the approved route.

-3.14 As outlined above, the council will seek to engage further with ENW to establish what infrastructure is required to support the proposed level of growth identified in the Local Plan.
+- 3.11 The council will continue to be kept informed of the progress of the North West Coast Connections through the workshops held by the National Grid Project team. - 3.12 As outlined above, the council will seek to engage further with Electricity North West to establish what infrastructure is required to support the proposed quantum and distribution of development identified in the Local Plan.